 Communicate with the dentist

 Dentists help many people who have dental anxiety just like you.
 Once you find a dentist you feel comfortable with, be straightforward about your concerns so they can make you comfortable and offer advice for calming your mind.
 For example, if you’re claustrophobic, discuss using a hand signal if you’re feeling uncomfortable and need a brief break.
 If you’re worried about the tools the dentist will use, ask what each one does and what it will feel like.
 Asking questions about the specific procedure, such as why it’s necessary and what steps the dentist will follow, can also ease your mind.
 You may learn it isn’t as scary as you initially thought!
+You can ease your mind a bit by checking out our primer on what to expect during a dental cleaning.

 Sometimes, finding a way to take your mind off the procedure can help you get through it.
 Bringing a loved one along or playing a game on your phone in the waiting room may keep you calm, for instance.
 Some dental offices may help by playing music or turning on a TV.
 You can also bring headphones and listen to relaxing music or squeeze a stress ball.
 Some people get through an appointment by taking deep breaths and counting each one.
 Not only does this distract you from the appointment, but it also lowers your heart rate and blood pressure3 to help with relaxation.